DS-560/ENSO_forecast/README.md

 # ENSO_forecast

 ## Dataset
 You can download the CNRM model data for training from [here](http://portal.nersc.gov/project/dasrepo/AMS_ML_Tutorial/).
-The instrument data for SST anomaly is [here](https://climate.mri-jma.go.jp/pub/ocean/cobe-sst2/) and the ground truth Nino 3.4 index can be downloaded from this [website](https://portal.nersc.gov/project/dasrepo/AGU_ML_Tutorial/nino34.long.anom.data.txt).
+The instrument data for SST anomaly is [here](https://climate.mri-jma.go.jp/pub/ocean/cobe-sst2/) and the instrumental data for Nino 3.4 index can be downloaded from this [website](https://portal.nersc.gov/project/dasrepo/AGU_ML_Tutorial/nino34.long.anom.data.txt).
 This [website](https://cds.climate.copernicus.eu/cdsapp#!/home) provides many options for reforecasr data.

 ## CNN pre-trained models
 We share our pre-trained CNN models for lead times from 1 to 9.
 Use this [link](https://drive.google.com/drive/folders/1LTysXR1-cZZXog1J20bplrkZa7Emiw4f?usp=sharing) to access to our Google drive.